0xpolarzero/tiny-explorer/README.md

 ## Overview

-EVM AI Indexer is a system that combines blockchain interaction with AI language models to provide intuitive, human-readable explanations of smart contracts and their events.
+TinyExplorer is a system that combines blockchain interaction with AI language models to provide intuitive, human-readable explanations of smart contracts and their events.
 By analyzing contract source code, ABIs, and event data, the system helps users understand contract functionality without requiring extensive blockchain or Solidity knowledge, and explains events as they occur.

 ## Features